trishume/trishume.github.com/_posts/2016-02-02-a-reverse-engineering-adventure-eye-tribes-usb-protocol.md

 point I wave my arms around to mark the time.
 Then I continue adjusting the gain up to maximum.

 <iframe width="660" height="495" src="https://www.youtube.com/embed/8CguH2EJqUo" frameborder="0" allowfullscreen></iframe>

+## Update

+After I first published this post I emailed The Eye Tribe with my info and story, and I got some help and info from them.
+It turns out that the eye tracker isn't working in as large of an area as it should (not sure why) so I can only use a 12" diagonal area of my screen instead of the full 24".
+If I use the small area I get much better accuracy, closer to +/- 1cm of jitter and a 0-4cm offset from my true gaze location.
+This is still not as good accuracy as advertized and it works on a much smaller area than advertized, but it is better than before.
+It is still entirely useless to me though, the accuracy is good enough for my project, but the area is too small.
+Note that I have seen videos of other people achieving the claimed accuracy, it is likely that there is still some special complicating factor with my unit or setup, most customers probably have no issues.

+This is post is also not ment to bash The Eye Tribe.
+They're my second favourite eye tracking company after [Pupil Labs](https://pupil-labs.com/pupil/).
+Despite their closed source software they are still significantly more open than most other eye tracking companies with orders of magnitude lower cost.